Butterfly Conservation - saving butterflies, moths and their habitats

 Lyme Disease Members should be aware of the possible risks of contracting Lyme disease if they are visiting sites where ticks are present.
 For more information about this disease and sensible precautions you can take, please see the web-site of the Lyme Disease Action charity

-Can you help?We are looking for keen individuals to help promote our activities and increase awareness of butterflies, moths and their habitats.
+Can you help?We are always looking for keen individuals to help promote our activities and increase awareness of butterflies, moths and their habitats.
 'North East England' covers the historic counties of Northumberland and Durham, i.e. the entire area between the rivers Tweed and Tees.
 It would be great, if possible, to have people working in both the north and south.
 If you have a little free time, and think you could help with the following, please contact us.
 It is not onerous being on the committee, and it can be good fun!

 * Publicity and promotion: e.g. liaising with other organisations, the press and media;